Teaching & Research Assistantships

 Types of Assistantships

-Teaching and research assistantships are available in a number of areas related to the program: the First-Year Writing Program (WRAC); Integrative Studies in Arts and Humanities (IAH); the Writing Center; the WIDE Research Center; the NCTE Research Series; Fourth Genre: Explorations in Nonfiction; and MATRIX.
+Teaching and research assistantships are available in a number of areas related to the program: the First-Year Writing Program (WRAC); Integrative Studies in Arts and Humanities (IAH); the Writing Center; the English department (ENG); the WIDE Research Center; the NCTE Research Series; Fourth Genre: Explorations in Nonfiction; CAITLAH; MATRIX; and others that vary from year to year.

 Other assistantships are available in other departments across campus.